Affirmative action in the United States: African Americans

 For the first 250 years of America's recorded history, Africans were traded as commodities and forced to work without pay, first as indentured servants then as slaves.
 In much of the United States at this time, they were barred from all levels of education, from basic reading to higher-level skills useful outside of the plantation setting.

 After slavery's abolition in 1865, Black-Americans saw the educational gap between themselves and whites compounded by segregation.
 They were forced to attend separate, under-funded schools due to Plessy v.
 Ferguson.
 Though de jure school segregation ended with Brown v.
 Board of Education, de facto segregation continues in education into the present day.

-Following the end of World War II the educational gap between White and Black Americans was widened by Franklin D. Roosevelt's GI Bill.
+Following the end of World War II, the educational gap between White and Black Americans was widened by Franklin D. Roosevelt's GI Bill.
 This piece of legislation paved the way for white GIs to attend college.
-Despite their veteran status returning black servicemen were not afforded loans at the same rate as whites.
+Despite their veteran status, returning Black servicemen were not afforded loans at the same rate as White ones.
 Furthermore, at the time of its introduction, segregation was still the law of the land barring blacks from the best institutions.
 Overall, "Nearly 8 million servicemen and servicewomen were educated under the provisions of the GI Bill after World War II.
 But for blacks, higher educational opportunities were so few that the promise of the GI Bill went largely unfulfilled."